Updated: 15th May 2023

 Yellow in Marketing

-As well as happiness and optimism, yellow is also associated with creativity and warmth.
-As well as being used for construction and danger signs, it’s also used to exude an energetic quality for brands like McDonald’s, IKEA and the National Geographic.
+As well as happiness and optimism, yellow is also associated with meanings of creativity and warmth.
+As well as being used for construction and danger signs, it’s also used to exude an energetic quality for brands like McDonald’s, IKEA and National Geographic.

 Why is the Green Party Green?

 It might seem a bit daft to ask why this party chose green as their colour – it’s literally in their name!
 But there is a long history of green being used in politics around the world.
 In fact, the first recorded use of green in politics goes as far back as the 6th century.
-These were the first ever recorded green party and were a faction in Constantinople during the Byzantine Empire.
+This was the first recorded green party and it was a faction in Constantinople during the Byzantine Empire.

 In the 1980s, green became the colour of many European parties whose agenda was focused on environmentalism, which is largely what we know it to signify now.